Learning Deep Features in Instrumental Variable Regression: Experiments

 Next, we consider a case, introduced by \citet{Hartford2017}, where the customer type $S \in \{1,\dots,7\}$ is replaced with an image of the corresponding handwritten digit from the MNIST dataset \citep{mnist}.
 This reflects the fact that we cannot know the exact customer type, and thus we need to estimate it from noisy high-dimensional data.
 Note that although the confounder is high-dimensional, the treatment variable is still real-valued, i.e. the price $P$ of the tickets.
 Figure~\ref{fig:demand-high-dim} presents the results for this high-dimensional confounding case.
 Again, we train the networks with a similar number of learnable parameters to DeepIV in DFIV and DeepGMM, and hyper-parameters are set in the way discussed in Appendix~\ref{sec:hyper-param}.
 We ran 20 simulations with data size $n+m=5000$ and report the mean and standard error.

 Our first observation from Figure~\ref{fig:demand}~and~\ref{fig:demand-high-dim} is that the level $\rho$ of correlation has no significant impact on the error under any of the IV methods, indicating that all approaches correctly account for the effect of the hidden confounder.
-This is consistent with earlier results on this dataset using KIV and DeepIV \citep{Singh2019,Hartford2017}.
+This is consistent with earlier results on this dataset using DeepIV and KIV \citep{Hartford2017,Singh2019}.
 We note that DeepGMM does not perform well in this demand design problem.
 This may be due to the current DeepGMM approach to handling observable confounders, which might not be optimal.
 KIV performed reasonably well for small sample sizes and low-dimensional data, but it did less well in the high-dimensional MNIST case due to its less expressive features.
-In high dimensions, DeepIV performed well, since the treatment variable was unidimensional and the ``forbidden regression'' issue did not arise.
-DFIV performed consistently better than all other methods in both low and high dimensions, which suggests it can stably learn a flexible structural function.
+In high dimensions, DeepIV performed well, since the treatment variable is unidimensional.
+However, DFIV performed consistently better than all other methods in both low and high dimensions, which suggests it can learn a flexible structural function in a stable manner.